An easy sourdough croissant recipe. The end result are buttery, flakey pastries, sure to impress.

 - Remove the croissants from the fridge and let them come to room temperature, about 40 minutes on the bench.
 Brush the tops with the eggwash.

-- Bake in an oven of 200 degrees Celsius for 20-25 minutes until deep brown.
+- Bake in an oven of 200 degrees Celsius Fan bake or 220 degrees Celsius regular bake.
+Bake for 25-30 minutes or until deep golden brown.

 Have you made this?
 Tag me and let me know! @home_grown_happinessnz